CONTENTS

 4. I kept an error log and reviewed it before each new session.

-I also learned that having a growth mindset made a big difference.
+Having a growth mindset made a big difference.
 Instead of feeling bad about mistakes, I saw them as chances to learn.
-This kept me motivated and less anxious.
+This kept me motivated.

 Adapting to Challenges